 I especially love all the different colors of blue and teal that we used with hints of sparkly silver.
 My daughter is so excited to use her supplies at school in September, she has already been using the pencil toppers and pencil holder.

-Check out this adorable DIY unicorn notebook for another awesome back to school craft idea!
+Check out this adorable DIY unicorn notebook for another awesome craft idea!

 Make your own mermaid DIY school supplies